-Now once the data is lost, there are some technique to recover it like, Use of software to recover data and use of machines to recover data.
+Now once the data is lost, there is some technique to recover it like, Use of software to recover data and use of machines to recover data.

 Software Data Extraction –

 Data extraction is the process of moving the data of the image of the drive taken to another destination.
 Data extraction software scans areas of hard drives and restores file systems to memory or other hard drives.
-Software can be used to copy retrievable data to destination.
+The software can be used to copy retrievable data to the destination.

-And to recover data, scanning probe microscopy comes under the use of machines, a technique that is used for the image and measures surfaces at atomic level, magnetic force microscopy mfm (magnetic force microscopy) is a new technology that allows images but the spatial variation of magnetic forces depicts.
-Scanning tunneling Microscopy PST (Scanning tunneling microscopy) is a recent change of MFM, which usually uses the probe tip created by placing the nickel on the pre-patterned surface.
+And to recover data, scanning probe microscopy comes under the use of machines, a technique that is used for the image and measures surfaces at the atomic level, magnetic force microscopy MFM (magnetic force microscopy) is a new technology that allows images but the spatial variation of magnetic forces depicts.
+Scanning Tunneling Microscopy PST (Scanning tunneling microscopy) is a recent change of MFM, which usually uses the probe tip created by placing the nickel on the pre-patterned surface.